 Originally Ghub supported only Github but now it also supports Gitlab,

-but can be told to act on another forge using their FORGE argument.
+be told to act on another forge using the FORGE argument.

 The FORGE argument only specifies what kind of forge to act on, not which instance.
 The HOST argument can be used to select the instance.
 For some forges a default instance is defined:

 localhost:3000/api/v1is used as the default host in both cases.

 Together the FORGE and HOST arguments specify the forge type and instance.
 In addition to that, it is also necessary to specify on whose behalf the request is being made, which can be done using the USERNAME and AUTH arguments.
 For example: